Doing What’s Best for Kids

 Background

 Sound planning for the upgrading and/or modernization of schools, or for additions to existing schools and/or the construction of new schools is essential.
-In order to enhance the planning process, stakeholders are invited to participate.
+In order to enhance the planning process, schools and community members are invited to participate.
 Well designed facilities contribute to optimum learning environments for students.

 Procedures